DJrizzley/literature/novels/moby_dick.md

 were executed; and the Burtons were hoisted.

-CHAPTER 110.
-Queequeg in His Coffin.
+# CHAPTER 110.
+Queequeg in His Coffin

 Upon searching, it was found that the casks last struck into the hold were perfectly sound, and that the leak must be further off.
 So, it